daprogCo/chessApp/README.md

 Note that it's my first shared project on GitHub and it's still a work in progress...
 So please be indulgent, if you notice some noob errors!!!

 Right now, the interface let you move pieces in respect of the chess rules.
+Click first on the piece you want to move, and after click the space you want to move it to.
 Pawn will always promote into a queen.
 Game situation as Invalid Move, Checkmate or Stalemate should be mentionned by a console message.